QuarkSR/bots/README.md

 # OpenHydrate
 A clone of stay_hydrated_bot, after that bot stopped working.
 This twitch bot will remind the streamer to drink water for each hour that they are streaming.
-Currently, the chats that this bot will appear in must be changed by manually editing the variable botChannels in hydrate.js; I'm planning on adding a way for any streamers to add the bot to their channels in a similar fashion as the old stay_hydrated_bot did (entering a command in OpenHydrate's chatroom).
+Currently, users can invite OpenHydrate to their own chat by entering !addbot in OpenHydrate's chatroom.
+In the future I would like to implement a way for channel moderators to invite the bot to chatrooms they moderate.